MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cctv-mask-detection.md

 # People-safe solutions at the IoT Edge

-The new normal workplace and other group spaces need to follow health and safety guidelines around safe social distancing, mask and PPE use, and occupancy limits. **Bosch COVID-19 Safe Solution** combines existing closed-circuit TV (CCTV) infrastructure with the [Azure intelligent edge](https://azure.microsoft.com/overview/future-of-cloud/) and other Azure and Microsoft services to help organizations monitor, comply, and update these health and safety practices.
+The new normal workplace and other group spaces need to follow health and safety guidelines around safe social distancing, mask and PPE use, and occupancy limits. **Bosch COVID-19 Safe Solution** combines existing closed-circuit TV (CCTV) infrastructure with the [Azure intelligent edge](https://azure.microsoft.com/overview/future-of-cloud/) and other Azure and Microsoft services to help organizations monitor, comply with, and update these health and safety practices.

 This article showcases a COVID-19 Safe Solution implementation at a major North American auto manufacturing facility.
 Goals were to: